 The objective of the new bridge is to increase the width of the existing carriageway.
-This allows unimpeded passage of the bus lanes and a footpath, as well as existing traffic lanes, at North Wall Quay.
-Proposed lanes for cyclist and southern footpath will be on the relocated Scherzer's Bridges.
+This allows unimpeded passage of the bus lanes and traffic lanes at North Wall Quay.
+Proposed lanes for cyclist and footpaths will be on the relocated Scherzer's Bridges.